techidaily/site-discover-fantastic/source/_posts/2-recover-lost-documents-effective-methods-for-windows-and-mac-systems.md

 [![Recover My Computer](https://www.ubackup.com/articles/data:image/gif;base64,R0lGODlhAQABAIAAAAAAAP///yH5BAEAAAAALAAAAAABAAEAAAIBRAA7)](https://www.ubackup.com/screenshot/en/others/norton-ghost/recover-now.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/sn2STvYRVb8?si=Z-XhJJ1Mc-Em5Kqy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 👉 **Note:** If your computer cannot run Windows normally, you can use the Symantec Recovery Disk CD to help you boot your computer.
 Depending on which version of the product you have purchased, Symantec Recovery Disk is either included on your product CD or as a separate CD.
 If you don't have a floppy drive, you can create a [Norton Ghost Bootable USB](https://tools.techidaily.com/ubackup/products/) instead.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kx-Pb0otJCs?si=Mvr49yQVesmJA8-O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Clone Disk with Norton Ghost